council

 Suppliers are expected to:

-• maintain adequate records that accurately record all financial transactions and information regarding its business activities, labour, health and safety and environmental practices in accordance with applicable laws, policies and procedures.
+• Maintain adequate records that accurately record all financial transactions and information regarding its business activities, labour, health and safety and environmental practices in accordance with applicable laws, policies and procedures.
 Disclosure of information is expected to be undertaken without falsification or misrepresentation.

 Professional conduct